 Many factors are thought to contribute to the growing rich-poor gap.
 The export of manufacturing jobs from rich countries to poorer ones has often been accompanied by widening inequality at both ends.
 In the U.S., the rise of the financial and tech sectors, the growing importance and cost of higher education, falling tax rates for the wealthy and reduced levies on capital gains may also play roles.
 The French author of the bestselling “Capital in the 21st Century,” Thomas Piketty, argued that unchecked capitalism concentrates wealth because the rate of return on capital generally exceeds the growth rate of labor income.
 The decades in the mid-20th Century in which inequality fell were the exception, not the rule, he concluded.

 Critics of inequality point to studies finding that more unequal societies suffer from higher unemployment, social instability and reduced investment.
 One linked households living in high-inequality areas with more financial distress, reflected by increased bankruptcy filings, higher divorce rates and longer commutes.
 The Great Gatsby Curve suggests that more inequality is linked to less mobility — the ease with which people move up and down the income ladder.
 Others contend there is scant proof these trends actually cause inequality to grow.
 Inequality acts as an incentive for people to produce and create wealth, innovate and take risks, they say.
 They point out that inequality isn’t a zero-sum game; when the recession shrank the stock portfolios of wealthy Americans, briefly reducing inequality, the poor did not get richer.
-Proposals to narrow inequality include increasing the minimum wage, taxing the affluent to pay for pre-kindergarten and raising levies on investments.
+Proposals to narrow inequality include increasing the minimum wage, taxing the affluent to help the middle-class build wealth and raising levies on inheritance and investments.
 In Switzerland, voters rejected both what would have been the world’s highest minimum wage, and a more radical measure to cap the salaries of CEOs.
 Piketty proposed a global tax on capital to combat social disarray that he considers a byproduct of inequality.

 The Reference Shelf